University of Toronto Mississauga Students' Union: Student Centre

-The UTMSU is based in the Student Centre which opened in 1999.
-Located in the middle of campus, the centre has long been a hub for student activities at UTM and is also home to various clubs, student societies, and The Medium, the primary campus newspaper.
+The UTMSU is based in the Mississauga campus Student Centre which opened in 1999.
+Located in the middle of campus, the centre has long been a hub for student activities and is also home to various clubs, student societies, and The Medium, the primary campus newspaper of the University of Toronto Mississauga.
+The Student Centre also houses The Blind Duck, the student-run campus pub established in 1999 and owned by the UTMSU.
+The centre also houses a Chatime location.
+A student-run convenience store, known as the Duck Stop, was opened in 2015.

-Blind Duck

-The Blind Duck Pub is run by the UTMSU in the Student Centre.
-The restaurant, established in 1999, is a popular dining spot on campus and also has a Chatime bubble tea location.

 Criticisms and controversy

-In 2025 the UTMSU, in collaboration with a Palestinian student club, held an event on the Mississauga campus advertised as a vigil for victims of the ongoing Gaza genocide.
-This event, held on October 7 — two years following the beginning of the genocide in 2023 — garnered the attention of several headlines criticizing the students' union under the accusation of "glorifying terrorism".
-Notably, the Ontario minister of energy and mines Stephen Lecce wrote on X accusing the groups of hatred and antisemitism, stating that such type of gathering "should be condemned and banned from any campus."
+In 2025 the UTMSU, in collaboration with a Palestinian student club, held an event on the Mississauga campus advertised as a vigil for victims of the ongoing Gaza War.
+This event, held on October 7 — two years following the beginning of the conflict in 2023 — garnered the attention of several headlines criticizing the students' union, with the National Post accusing it of "glorifying terrorism".
+Notably, the Ontario minister of energy and mines Stephen Lecce wrote on Twitter that such type of gathering "should be condemned and banned from any campus."
 According to a student representative, the purpose of the ceremony was "to hold space for people to grieve the countless innocent lives lost over the past two years, and especially since Oct.
 7, 2023," and denied all allegations of antisemitism and hate.